PatrickJS/awesome-angular/README.md

 * [ngx-connection-beam](https://github.com/omnedia/ngx-connection-beam) - An Angular component that dynamically renders animated connection lines between two elements.
 * [ngx-countUp](https://github.com/inorganik/ngx-countUp) - Animates a numerical value by counting to it.

+#### Breadcrumbs

+* [xng-breadcrumb](https://github.com/udayvunnam/xng-breadcrumb) - Zero config breadcrumb solution.
+A lightweight, configurable and reactive breadcrumbs for Angular 6 and beyond.
+* [olt-ngx-breadcrumbs](https://github.com/OuterlimitsTech/olt-ngx-breadcrumbs) - Angular Library for generating breadcrumbs based on the routing state.
+* [ngx-breadcrumpy](https://github.com/dirkluijk/ngx-breadcrumpy) - An awesome library to easily add breadcrumbs to your Angular application.
+* [ngx-crumbs](https://github.com/henczi/ngx-crumbs) - An ultimate breadcrumbs service for Angular.
+* [breadcrumbs](https://github.com/ez-ng/breadcrumbs) - An angular component that automatically lists breadcrumbs based on the currently routed components.
+* [ngx-breadcrumb](https://github.com/code-workers-io/ngx-breadcrumb) - A highly customizable and flexible breadcrumb component for Angular.

 #### Calendars

 * [angular-calendar](https://github.com/mattlewis92/angular-calendar) - A flexible calendar component for angular 6.0+ that can display events on a month, week or day view.